t2t2/whoese-mastery/README.md

 * Loss of session over refreshes
 * No logging out of user
-* Not a lot of variety in the types of questions
+* Not a lot of variety in the types of questions.
+[Some of the ideas I've written down](https://github.com/t2t2/whose-mastery/wiki/Rounds)
 * Lack of filtering what events to send out to what sockets. (feathers)
 * No display of answer timers
   * No early skipping of answer timers (when everyone has chosen an answer)
-* Limits on the internal API
+* Limiting on the internal API (feathers generates an api for every thing)
+* Cleanup of super old data